-2.1 Foundation Curriculum (52 units)
+2.1 Generalist Curriculum (52 units)

-The Foundation curriculum builds on a liberal arts base, required for admission to the MSW program, to provide a common professional core for all students as well as preparation for advanced study in the second half of the program.
+The Generalist (Foundation) curriculum builds on a liberal arts base, required for admission to the MSW program, to provide a common professional core for all students as well as preparation for advanced study in the second half of the program.
 Initial foundation courses cover the essential knowledge, values, processes and skills of generalist social work practice.
 They also introduce current issues in a range of fields of practice, thus preparing students to make informed choices regarding specialized study in the second year.
 Student completes 12 units of field practicum (SW 608ABC) in the foundation year of field practicum.

-2.2 Advanced Curriculum (38 units)
+2.2 Specialized Advanced Generalist (38 units)

-After building on the Foundation generalist model, in the foundation year, students then move to consideration of Advanced practice in the second year.
+After building on the generalist model, in the foundation year, students then move to consideration of Specialized Advanced Generalist practice in the second year.
 All students take both the micro practice and the macro practice series of courses.
-In the fall, students choose a specialization to which they will apply their advanced generalist micro and macro practice learning.
+In the fall, students choose a specialization to which they will apply their specialized advanced generalist micro and macro practice learning.
 Students take 12 units of field practicum (SW 608DEF) in the advanced year of field practicum.